fobnail/docs/docs/fobnail-api.md

 }
 ```

-PCR selection format is similar to that of [RIM](#rim), but stripped out of
+The PCR selection format is similar to that of [RIM](#rim) but stripped of
 unnecessary fields.
 Due to the nature of PCR selection parsing done by
 `TPM2_Quote()`, order of PCR banks matters.

 ### /attest/{id}

-Client sends the evidence to this endpoint (the result of TPM Quote).
-Based on
+The client sends the evidence to this endpoint (the result of TPM Quote).
+Based
-the evidence, Fobnail Token decides whether platform is trustworthy or not.
-If
+on the evidence, Fobnail Token decides whether the platform is trustworthy or
-Fobnail Token decides that the platform is trustworthy **2.04** response is
+not.
+If Fobnail Token decides that the platform is trustworthy, **2.04**
-returned, **4.03** otherwise.
+response is returned, **4.03** otherwise.

-If attestation is successful Fobnail Token unlocks access to the Fobnail Token
+If attestation is successful, Fobnail Token unlocks access to the Fobnail Token
 Services.

 ### Fobnail Token Services

-Fobnail Token Services are available after succesful platform attestation.
+Fobnail Token Services are available after successful platform attestation.
-Fobnail can store cryptographic keys (or other stuff) in its internal flash,
+Fobnail Token can store cryptographic keys (or other stuff) in its internal
-depending on key type (symmetric or asymmetric) and usage permissions various
+flash.
+Depending on the key's type (symmetric or asymmetric) and usage
-operations are available.
-For symmetric keys it is encryption and decryption.
+permissions, various operations are available.
+For symmetric keys, it is
-For asymmetric keys it is signing, decryption, KDF and public key read (Host
+encryption and decryption.
+For asymmetric keys, it is signing, decryption, KDF,
-extracts public key and does encryption on its own).
+and public key read (The client extracts the public key and does encryption on
+its own).

-Key, once is created, may not be read (except for public key).
+Key, once created, may not be read (except for the public key).
 Fobnail Token
-performs cryptographic operations on behalf of Platform, which may be slow.
+performs cryptographic operations on behalf of the client, which may be slow.
 If
-this behaviour is undesired, Secure Storage may be used instead, to store key as
+this behavior is undesired, Secure Storage may be used instead to store the key
-a file inside Fobnail Token.
+as a file inside Fobnail Token.

 | Endpoint Name        | Method | Arguments                        |
 | -------------------- | ------ | -------------------------------- |